yffenim/yffenim/README.md

 - 💬 Ask me about ... movement, literature, and surveillance capitalism
 - 📫 How to reach me: ...
 OSINT
 - 😄 Pronouns: ... she/her or they/them
-- ⚡ Fun fact: ... misanthropic [redacted]
+- ⚡ Fun fact: ... mostly a misanthropic bench